 The Landis+Gyr Keypad Prepayment Gemini is a single-phase, keypad-based, stand-alone or split prepayment electricity meter in a compact BS housing.
-When used in the stand-alone configuration, the meter is typically installed inside the household, but can be easily converted into… Maggiori informazioni
+The Gemini MMI is easy to install and ideal for new reticulation as well as retrofitting of credit meters with… Maggiori informazioni

 Stand-alone or split meter in a BS housing